TobikoData/sqlmesh/docs/guides/revert_change.md

 ### Logical updates
 Reverting to a previous version is a quick operation as no additional work is being done.
 For more information, refer to [plan application](/concepts/plans#plan-application) and [logical updates](/concepts/plans#logical-updates).

+## TODO
+Link to documentation on the Janitor when it is written, which will include information like how to determine the TTL for tables.
+This TTL determines how much time can pass before reverting is no longer possible.